s183910/MLOps_project/reports/README.md

 We did not enforce debugging practices, as we found this was best left to individual preferences and circumstances.
 The debugging methods used ranged from VS Code's built-in debugger to the IPython debugger (`ipdb`) to the never-failing `print` spam.

 We profiled our code after we got the main flows working to make sure that we were satisfied with the runtime.
-The main bottlenecks were the neural networks as would be expected.
+As would be expected, the main bottlenecks were the neural networks.

 ## Working in the cloud